KTH-RPL/Pluto-ATRV/README.md

 ![screenshot](images/rqt.png)

 ### GNSS
-discussion on how to collect GPS data and postprocess it
+TODO: discussion on how to collect GPS data and postprocess it

 # FAQ